-(A series of drabbles focusing on Cid and Shera's relationship over the years.
-I thought about uploading one per chapter, but that seemed a bit pointless, so I'm going with the same format I used when I originally posted them on LJ: five drabbles per installment.
-Each drabble can stand alone, although a few may be loosely connected.
-The collection is not in chronological order; it ranges across the original game and AC canon, and beyond.
-I hope you enjoy, and I'll be uploading some more over the next few weeks.
-Reviews are much appreciated.)
+(A/N: A series of drabbles focusing on Cid and Shera's relationship over the years.
+Each drabble can stand alone, although some are loosely connected.
+The collection is not in chronological order; it ranges across the original game and AC canon, and beyond.)

 Their first kiss was not the most pleasant experience.
 His stubble scratched against her skin and his mouth tasted of smoke.
 He pressed himself against her, his fingers stroking her hair, his gaze warm.
 She felt wanted.
 She pulled away first and watched his eyes crinkle as he grinned.
 Then she looked down, blushing.
 Cid slung an arm around her shoulder and carted her off to the bedroom, whistling.
 He was like an eager young pup, assuming that after that first tongue-abusing kiss, she would be swooning in his arms.
 Instead, she told him to invest in some mouth wash.

 One evening, Cid whisked her off to Cosmo Canyon.
 He made her close her eyes throughout the journey.
 The heat hung around her like a soft blanket.
 Not a breath of wind stirred.
 They climbed a set of stairs, Cid's arm guiding her, and she sensed when they ventured indoors and when they emerged again by the change in temperature.
 Finally, they reached the top.
 Cid told her to open her eyes, and she gasped when she did.
 The sun's last rays tinged the land a fiery red.
 The whole canyon was alight.
 She had never seen anything so beautiful.